Campus Posting Regulations

 - attempt to prevent a College event or other lawful assembly by the threat or use of force or violence.

-Currently enrolled students may post a sign in an outdoor area in accordance with this procedure.
+Currently enrolled students and registered student organizations may post a sign in an outdoor area in accordance with this procedure.
 Signs shall not be attached or posted:

 - to shrubs or ornamental plants;